 a history of mood problems, depression, or suicidal thoughts or actions;

 a growth disorder;

 Topiramate can make birth control pills less effective.
-Ask your doctor about using a non-hormone method of birth control (such as a condom, diaphragm, spermicide) to prevent pregnancy while taking topiramate.
-If you are not planning a pregnancy while taking topiramate, use effective birth control, and tell your doctor if you become pregnant during treatment.
+Use a barrier form of birth control (such as a condom or diaphragm with spermicide) to prevent pregnancy while taking topiramate.
+Tell your doctor if you become pregnant during treatment.

 Topiramate can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.